-- Store all components of the inverter in the original packaging in a dry and dust-free place if the inverter is to be stored for a longer period of time before installation. - Replace the packing material if it has been damaged. - To transport the inverter, only handle it at the points indicated.
-Do not touch the AC connection area because this may become damaged.
+- Store all components of the inverter in the original packaging in a dry and dust-free place if the inverter is to be stored for a longer period of time before installation. - Replace the packing material if it has been damaged. - Do not stack more than four inverters on top of each other. - To transport the inverter, use the recessed grips on the left and right of the bottom.